bala2k20/gradle-sample-app/README.md

 ## Create a multi-stage docker image

-To compile and package using Docker multi-stage builds
+To compile and package using Docker multi-stage builds.

 ```bash
 docker build . -t my-app